 We know exactly how to handle this type of query, and it’s not by sending responses along the lines of:

-What HMRC cares about is whether you are disguising employees as subbies to get out of putting them on PAYE and being liable for tax, NI and pension contributions, and holiday or sick pay.
+What HMRC cares about is whether you are disguising employees as subbies to get out of putting them on PAYE and being liable for tax, NI, pension contributions, and holiday or sick pay.

 So how did we explain the van thing to HMRC and ensure it didn’t turn into a full-blown enquiry into employment status?